Michieljoris/roster/_attachments/security.md

 clear text but in encoded form called a hash.
 Depending on the hash method it can be very difficult to reverse the encoding, that is to change to hash back into the password.
-When a user logs on the server it simply hashes the entered password and compares that with the stored hash.
-When a user database is exposed a potential cracker will not find any passwords but he will have full access to the hashes, hashing method used and any other relevant data necessary to authenticate a user.
+When a user logs on the server ,the server simply hashes the entered password and compares that with the stored hash.
+When a user database is exposed a potential cracker will not find any passwords **but** he will have full access to the hashes, hashing method used and any other relevant data necessary to authenticate a user.
 An offline attack can begin, that is he doesn't even have try to log in anymore to test passwords.
 He can do it in his